GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

     )
 ```

-With the model you can then query for natural language.
+With the model you can then do searches using natural language.

 ```sql
 WITH embedding AS (